juanmait/demo/README.md

 footprint.

-I staret working exactly as the requirements suggested, but at some point I deviated an go for a more tech concept in with performance matters, ups!
+I staret working exactly as the requirements suggested, but at some point I deviated an go for a more tech concept in which performance matters, ups!

-There are odiously plenty of things to do here, this is just the tip of the iceberg.
+There are obviously plenty of things to do here, this is just the tip of the iceberg.